-The current economic environment and pressure on public sector bodies to cut costs have an impact on the group's ability to achieve annual inflationary increases in non-contracted residential and nursing fees.
-This year, as in previous years, below inflationary increases were offered by many of our contract partners.
+The current pressure on public sector bodies to cut costs has an impact on the group's ability to achieve annual inflationary increases in noncontracted residential and nursing fees.
+This year, as in previous years, below inflationary increases were offered by many of our contract partners which was disappointing given the Government's announcement of a commitment to pay fair care fees in the sector.

-The risk is mitigated where possible by obtaining additional fees from our contract partners.
+The risk is mitigated where possible by obtaining additional fees from our contract partners through submission of costed care plans.
 The directors also look for commercial opportunities for diversification to lessen the impact of this risk on the business as a whole.
 Other financial risks are described in the Directors' report.